 A method to extract a lumped element prototype SPICE model is used to study noise coupling between non-parallel traces on a PCB.
 The parameters in this model are extracted using a PEEC-like approach, a Circuit Extraction approach based on a Mixed-Potential Integral Equation formulation (CEMPIE).
 Without large numbers of unknowns, the SPICE model saves computation time.
 Also, it is easy to incorporate into system SPICE net list to acquire the system simulation result considering the coupling between traces on the printed circuit board (PCB).
 A representative case is studied, and the comparison of measurements, CEMPIE simulation, and SPICE modeling are given.

-S. Luan and J. Fan and W. Liu and F. Xiao and J. L. Knighten and N. W. Smith and R. Alexander and J. Nadolny and Y. Kami and J. L. Drewniak, "Extracting CAD Models for Quantifying Noise Coupling Between Vias in PCB Layouts," Proceedings of the 52nd Electronic Components and Technology Conference, 2002, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+S. Luan and J. Fan and W. Liu and F. Xiao and J. L. Knighten and N. W. Smith and R. Alexander and J. Nadolny and Y. Kami and J. L. Drewniak, "Extracting CAD Models for Quantifying Noise Coupling Between Vias in PCB Layouts," Proceedings of the 52nd IEEE Electronic Components and Technology Conference (2002, San Diego, CA), pp. 343-346, Institute of Electrical and Electronics Engineers (IEEE), May 2002.

 Electrical and Computer Engineering

 Keywords and Phrases